1. Membership Categories and Privileges

 (a) The list of candidates shall be distributed by the Executive Director to all members entitled to vote no less than 60 days before the closing of the ballot.
 Each member entitled to vote shall be provided access to an electronic ballot.
 The ballot shall be so prepared that it is confidential and yet will enable the Executive Director to prevent irregularities.
 The voting process shall be monitored by the Executive Director, or persons duly designated, and the results shall be announced after the conclusion of the election.

-(b) Each member in good standing with voting rights is entitled to vote for one nominee for Vice-President, for three nominees for one of the four area councils (China and Inner Asia Council, Northeast Asia Council, South Asia Council, Southeast Asia Council), for one nominee in any of the other three area councils, and for one nominee for the conference of his/her choice for the Council of Conferences.
+(b) Each member in good standing with voting rights is entitled to vote for one nominee for Vice-President, for three nominees for one of the four area councils (East and Inner Asia Council, Northeast Asia Council, South Asia Council, Southeast Asia Council), for one nominee in any of the other three area councils, and for one nominee for the conference of his/her choice for the Council of Conferences.
 The three persons receiving the highest number of votes for each area council shall have been elected to that council for a three-year term: and the person receiving the highest number of votes for each of the eligible conference slates shall have been elected to the Council of Conferences for a three-year term.
 However, area council election rules may be modified by the board, in consultation with the affected council, to ensure that a designated subarea will be represented by at least one council member.

 (c) In case a position becomes vacant among any of the elected officers, directors, or council members, the position shall be filled for the remainder of the term by the person who received the next highest number of votes for that position.